 The major components of the MBA curriculum are the Foundation Program, which may be satisfied by equivalent undergraduate work, the MBA Core, and electives.
+Courses in the MBA program may be taken on campus or online, as desired by the student.

-THE FOUNDATION PROGRAM (0-12 CREDITS)
+THE FOUNDATION PROGRAM (0-13 CREDITS)